 Consult for your disease now

-The blepharitis ayurvedic treatment involves various herbal methods to cure the blepharitis.
+Blepharitis treatment in ayurveda involves various herbal methods for blepharitis cure.
 Blepharitis is a vitiated vata and kapha doshas disease.
 The main target is to correct the underlying illness and relieve its symptoms.
-There are various medicines under blepharitis ayurvedic treatment that have the capability to cure this disorder and its symptoms such as remove allergy and irritation from the eye lids.
-A total duration of 2-4 months treatment is enough to cure the disease permanently.
+There are various medicines under blepharitis treatment in ayurveda that have the capability to cure blepharitis and its symptoms such as remove allergy and irritation from the eyelids.
+The total duration of 2-4 months of treatment is enough to blepharitis cure permanently.

-There are various medications that comes under the blepharitis ayurvedic treatment such as:
+There are various medications that come under the blepharitis treatment in ayurveda such as:

-Oral medication under blepharitis ayurvedic treatment involves the following:
+The oral medication under blepharitis treatment in ayurveda involves the following:

 - Triphala guggulu